-Applying design thinking and ideas to build unique experiences.
+Applying design thinking and technology to build unique experiences

 For 10 years I have been working at the intersection of brand, design and technology.
 I've worked for agencies such as R/GA, Possible and Droga5.
 I've also helped to scale tech start ups within cross-functional product teams.

 My approach focuses on a simple, user-centered process creating meaningful and functional brand experiences for companies across all industries.